-When making a decision regarding health insurance, consider that many foreign doctors and hospitals require payment in cash prior to providing service and that a medical evacuation to your country can be very expensive.
-Uninsured travelers who require medical care overseas often face extreme difficulties, whereas travelers who have purchased overseas medical insurance have, when a medical emergency occurs, found it life-saving.
-When consulting with your insurer prior to your trip, please ascertain whether payment will be made to the overseas healthcare provider or whether you will be reimbursed later for expenses you incur.
-Some insurance policies also include coverage for psychiatric treatment and for disposition of remains in the event of death.
+Uninsured travelers who require medical care overseas often face extreme difficulties.
+When consulting with your insurer prior to your trip, ascertain whether payment will be made to the overseas healthcare provider or whether you will be reimbursed later for expenses you incur.
+Some insurance policies also include coverage for psychiatric treatment and for disposition of remains in the event of death